Trump set to reassess global troop posture with eye on China

 The news comes just days after German Chancellor Angela Merkel told Washington that she will not be traveling to the U.S. in June to attend the planned Group of Seven summit due to coronavirus concerns.
 A reportedly livid Trump then announced he would postpone the G-7 to September, and planned to invite the leaders of Russia, South Korea, Australia and India to join.

-The U.S. Indo-Pacific Command, the largest of America's six geographic combatant commands that covers an area stretching from the U.S. West Coast to the west coast of India, recently submitted to Congress a $20 billion funding request over the next six years to bolster U.S. deterrence in the Asia Pacific.
+Republican and Democratic lawmakers have recently called for the military to spend more in Asia.
+The U.S. Indo-Pacific Command, the largest of America's six geographic combatant commands that covers an area stretching from the U.S. West Coast to the west coast of India, recently submitted to Congress a $20 billion funding request over the next six years to bolster U.S. deterrence in the Asia-Pacific.

 Titled "Regain the Advantage," the report by Indo-Pacific Command head Adm.
 Phil Davidson said the greatest danger for the U.S. was "the erosion of conventional deterrence" in the region.
 "Without a valid and convincing conventional deterrent, China and Russia will be emboldened to take action in the region to supplant U.S. interests," he wrote.